 For example, consider the question “how does the (conscious and unconscious) mind connect to the brain?”
 This is a very basic question which underlies the whole point of cognitive neuroscience.
 Can any cognitive neuroscientist answer this question?
 No, absolutely not.
 Especially when it comes to a specific example, such as “what does the brain do during the movement & state of mind “reach for my phone to type a text.”

 These are highly-skilled professionals who do valuable work and know their subject matter.
 But they are, I would argue, not much closer to understanding the mind/brain connection than Donald Hebb 70 years ago.

-Of course this question does require knowledge of the subject matter (in this case, mind and brain).
-But because the question is so broad, and of a philosophical nature, amateurs can have a say.
-And in this case one could argue knowledge is an impediment because of the associated philosophical assumptions.
-For example, a common assumption is the mind isn’t as important as the brain, and therefore the brain can be understood apart from the mind.
+Of course, answering this question DOES require knowledge of the subject.
+But the topic is so broad, philosophical and multi-disciplinary that amateurs can also have a say.
+Not only that, one could argue knowledge is actually an impediment due to current underlying philosophical assumptions.
+For example, it is often assumed the mind isn’t very important; and that a clear, realistic and detailed understanding of the mind isn’t necessary to understand the brain.
 This may or may not be true.
-But what IS certain is one needs to SET ASIDE this assumption in order to take a clear and objective look at the question.
+But one thing is certain: one needs to be able to SET ASIDE this assumption, in order to take an objective look at the (mind/brain) system.

 In short, paradigm shifts in brain science are accessible to professionals and amateurs alike.